mikaelkaron/troopjs-learn/bower/readme.md

 # Bower

-TroopJS use bower to manage dependencies.
+TroopJS use Bower to manage dependencies.

 Let's start our with a simple `bower.json` file: